Free Assessment: How does your inbound marketing measure up?

 Keep in mind, these are not the only numbers your marketing team should pay attention to.
 There are plenty of others that are important to your goals.
 But the ones listed below should form your trust index.

-Track these metrics to measure trust (in the aggregate)
+Track these metrics to measure trust (in aggregate)

-• Direct traffic: Visitors are typing in your URL specifically so they can come to your page.
+How to measure: Use your CRM or Google Analytics to measure average session length across your entire website. - Direct traffic: Visitors are typing in a URL specifically so they can come to one of your pages.
 The fact that they’re seeking you out by name shows that you’re a recognized, trusted resource.

 How to measure: Both your CRM and Google Analytics can measure direct traffic.
 In HubSpot, select it from the list in your traffic analytics report.